6 Easy Ways to Improve Your Gardening Experience

 I love to plant items that will provide food for the birds in my neighborhood.
 The downside to this is that most of these items will produce many weeds in your flowerbed from the bits that the birds drop.
 My solution has been to plant a separate space just for the birds to eat.
 By keeping it at least fifty feet from my other beds, there will be less carryover from the weed seeds.

-I put in a variety of sunflowers, thistle, Joe-Pye weed and a handful of grains, like corn, wheat, and millet.
+I put in a variety of sunflowers, thistle, Joe-Pye weed, and a handful of grains, like corn, wheat, and millet.
 I planted a tree for them to perch in and a hardy blueberry bush.
 The birds get a little crazy when the berries come out.
 I also have a small scrubby-looking chokecherry tree in my yard and I swear the birds get tipsy on their own version of chokecherry wine.

 2. Embrace the Work

-Congratulate yourself on all the exercise and all you’ve accomplished.
+Congratulate yourself on all the exercises and all you’ve accomplished.
 There’s no doubt about it, to get great results, you have to put in some work.
 And for most of us, that means getting sweaty.
 I used to stop as soon as a trickle of sweat rolled down my brow.
 I’d grab a hanky and mop my forehead, waiting to cool a bit before returning to the task at hand.
 The problem was I never seemed to get anything done.

 Work hard enough to break a sweat